xyflow/xyflow/README.md

 - `sourcePosition`: string
 - `targetPosition`: string

+### Prevent dragging

+If you have controls inside your custom node that should not drag the node you can add the class name `nodrag`.

 ## Handle Component

 We export a `Handle` component as a helper for your custom nodes: